bootstrap-vue/bootstrap-vue/src/components/nav/README.md

 | ------------------ | -------------------------------------------------------------------------------------------------------------------------------- |
 | `hide()`           | Can be used to close the dropdown menu.
 Accepts an optional boolean argument, which if `true` returns focus to the toggle button |

+### Lazy dropdown

+By default, `<b-nav-item-dropdown>` renders the menu contents in the DOM even when the menu is not shown.
+When there are a large number of dropdowns are rendered on the same page, performance can be impacted (due to larger memory utilization).
+You can instruct `<b-nav-item-dropdown>` to render the menu contents only when it is shown by setting the `lazy` prop to true.

 ## Using in navbar

 Prop `is-nav-bar` has been deprecated and will be removed in a future release.